-This dashboard lets a teacher check on how individual students or a whole class performs during the week.
-It consists of two main parts: an upper diagram section with a class activity summary and a lower diagram displaying individual student details.
+This dashboard lets a teacher check how individual students or a whole class performs during the week.
+It consists of two permanent and one dynamic main parts: a section for stuck students, a diagram section with a summary of class activities, and a diagram displaying individual student details.

 Class Activity Diagram